crusher-dev/docsv2/docs/guides/setting-up-services.md

 ---
-title: 🔌 Proxy config for local dev & environment
-sidebar_label: 🔌 Setup proxy for local dev
+title: 🚇 Test locally with tunnel proxy
+sidebar_label: 🚇 Test locally with tunnel proxy
 ---

-Often, cloud environment offers faster test execution in an isolated environment.
-Doing so is easy, you just need to expose your local service to crusher test agents depending on your use-case such as,
+Running test locally can be slow, or running test in machine like CI can be tough.

+With crusher, you can enable it with few config.
+We use cloudflare warp to create tunnel and then use it to test

+This can be helpful
-1. [**Testing local development**](#testing-local-development): You want to run test against your local service.
-Super-helpful during development.
+1. [**Testing on local machine**](#testing-local-development): Run test against your local service.
+Super-fast execution.

-2. **Set up configuration for different env**: You created test for localhost:3000, and now want to run it on https://stage.your-domain.com

-## Testing local development
+2. **Test on CI**: After building, expose local port to run test.

+## Enabling tunnel proxy

 In `<project_dir>/.crusher/config.js` add following code, and restart crusher